Purpose and Integrity for Sustainable Success in Turbulent Times

 learning using only principles is unwise.

-Skilled leaders avoid hoarding;
+Skilled leaders avoid hoarding:

-skilled leaders serve without interfering.
+skilled leaders can serve one without struggling against others.

 Ames & Hall